 Educational consulting is a specialized service that offers support and guidance to families who have concerns about all matters related to education.
-Educational consulting can facilitate identifying appropriate schools, specialized programs, resources in the schools and community, attending meetings, and preparing parents for interactions with school personnel at the school, county, or even state level.
+Educational consulting can facilitate identifying appropriate schools, specialized programs, resources in the schools and community, reviewing IEPs/504s, attending meetings, and preparing parents for interactions with school personnel at the school, county, or even state level.
 Educational consultants also consult with teachers, counselors, school psychologists, administrators, speech therapists, occupational therapists, county specialists, and county administrators.
 The members of the educational consulting team attend meetings at schools for formal meetings such as Individualized Education Program (IEP), 504, Behavioral Intervention Plan (BIP), Functional Behavioral Assessments (FBA), Manifestation Determinations, Due Process, and Tiered Interventions.
-Informal meetings are also attended with teachers, administration, and county level staff, among others.
+Informal meetings are also attended with teachers, administration, and county-level staff, among others.
 The educational consultant team also works with lawyers if and when appropriate.

 - Has a disciplinary history

-- Lower than expected grades
+- Has lower than expected grades

 - Skips school

 - Is bullied, left out, or struggles with friendships

 - Requires speech or occupational therapy